Calculus of variations: Beltrami's identity

 The intuition behind this result is that, if the variable $x$ is actually time, then the statement $\frac{\partial L}{\partial x} = 0$ implies that the Lagrangian is time-independent.
 By Noether's theorem, there is an associated conserved quantity.
 In this case, this quantity is the Hamiltonian, the Legendre transform of the Lagrangian, which (often) coincides with the energy of the system.
 This is (minus) the constant in Beltrami's identity.

+Recently, methods have been developed to incorporate symmetry information directly into the inverse problem of the calculus of variations.
+By combining the Helmholtz conditions involved in the inverse problem with relations derived from Noether's identity, it is possible to reconstruct Lagrangians that reproduce given equations of motion while ensuring the presence of prescribed symmetries.